aws-samples/aws-ekyc-sample/README.md

 ### Face Extraction

-This extracts faces from documents, returning the resultant image in a Base64 format.
+This extracts faces from documents, returning the resulting image in a Base64 format.

 ### Liveness Detection